Barbados and the Eastern Caribbean

-Most grantees choose to begin in the fall, but the start date is flexible between August and March.
-The academic year begins annually in September.
+Most grantees choose to begin in the fall, but the start date is flexible between August 2024 and March 2025.
+The academic year begins in September.

 As a condition of the grant, all grantees to the Barbados & the Eastern Caribbean islands are required to attend a Pre-Departure Orientation in the United States.